SCCapstone/StyleMail/README.md

 To run the app from a cloned repo:
 1.) cd into the stylemail folder that is in the root directory
-2.) use the 'npm start' command to run the React app in development ment
+2.) use the 'npm start' command to run the React app in development mode
 3.)
 Open http://localhost:3000 to view the app in your internet browser

 # Deployment